bionlp-hzau/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1/README.md

 ### How to Cite us ?
-Please cite follow work, if you use this code:
+Please cite the following work, if you use this code:
 Yuxing Wang, Kaiyin Zhou, Mina Gachloo, Jingbo Xia*. **An Overview of the Active Gene Annotation Corpus and the BioNLP OST 2019 AGAC Track Tasks.** BioNLP Open Shared Task 2019, workshop in EMNLP-IJCNLP 2019.
 Page: 62-71, Hong Kong, 2019.